 This is then added to any actual income received or you would be eligible for, if you claimed it, e.g. benefits.
 The total is then compared to the standard rate the Scottish Government has agreed.
 If your combined weekly income figure (including this “tariff income”) but minus yourpersonal allowance (and if married or have a partner who needs some of your income to live on 50% of just your private pension) exceeds this maximum rate, you would need to pay for your own care until your capital reduced to such a level as the “income” didn't meet the standard rate.

-If your capital does exceed £26,250 (2015/16) and need to pay for your own accommodation, but would like to ensure that at least some of your hard earned capital preserved for your beneficiaries then it would pay you to get your FREE Care Fee Plan Quotes ask us about how much a care fees funding plan (formerly referred to as a care fees annuity) would cost.
+If your capital does exceed £26,250 (2016/17) and need to pay for your own accommodation, but would like to ensure that at least some of your hard earned capital preserved for your beneficiaries then it would pay you to get your FREE Care Fee Plan Quotes ask us about how much a care fees annuity (or care fees funding plan) would cost.

 If you need to pay for your own care, it would pay you to speak to one of our professional care fee advisers today on 01476 589 567